DanieleZambetti97/ProjectMoana/README.md

 # defining the observer through a CAMERA rotated and translated
 CAMERA(PERSPECTIVE, ROTATION_Z(30)* TRANSLATION([-4, 0, 1]), 1.0, 2.0)
 ```

-Here yuo can notice some particular features of this "scene-language":
+Here you can notice some particular features of this "scene-language":

-- the keywords (FLOAT, MATERIAL, DIFFUSE, ...) need to be in capslock;
+- the keywords (FLOAT, MATERIAL, DIFFUSE, ...) need to be uppercase;
 - spaces, returns, and # are ignored;
-- to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one diffusive and one emissive.
+- to generate any shape (planes or spheres) you must before create a MATERIAL that has two components: one **diffusive** and one **emissive**.
 Both the diffusive and emissive part must contain a PIGMENT (UNIFORM, having a uniform diffusion, CHECKERED, generating a checkered pigment with two colors, or IMAGE, reproducing an image);
 - once the MATERIAL is ready you can create the actual shape, in this case a PLANE;
 - you can apply any transformation to any shape just by adding a transformation to the shape constructor (as in `TRANSLATION([0, 0, 100])* ROTATION_Y(clock)`).
 - lastly, you must generate a CAMERA, representing the observer.
 It can be PERSPECTIVE or ORTHOGONAL (depending on the view you want) and, once again, any transformation can be applied to it.